mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### Set the minimum audit price
 You can set a minimum audit price as a configuration parameter.
 This is the minimum price in QSP for which your node will be willing to perform a scan of a smart contract submitted to the Quantstamp Protocol.

+As the release of `v2.0.2-beta2`, we've implemented a min price floor, it requires the node operators to set the minimum price above `1000` (including).
+While the node that sets something below this will not get slashed, it would also fail to get any request.
+(And have a potential of losing gas by keep retrying.)
+Do update your minprice!

 Open `resources/config.yaml`.
 The resources folder is located within your qsp node directory (folder).
 Your qsp node directory was extracted from a zip file in step 1.

 Search for `min_price_in_qsp` and change the value accordingly.
 Make sure that you do not change anything else in this file, including indentation.